Bcachefs

 Bcachefs is a copy-on-write (COW) file system for Linux-based operating systems.
-Its primary developer, Kent Overstreet, first announced it in 2015, and it was added to the Linux kernel beginning with 6.7.
 It is intended to compete with the modern features of ZFS or Btrfs.

+It was first announced it in 2015, and added to the Linux kernel beginning with version 6.7 in 2024.
 In June 2025, Linus Torvalds announced bcachefs would be ejected from the kernel as a result of repeated violations of kernel development guidelines.
 In August 2025, bcachefs status was changed from 'Supported' to 'Externally maintained'.

-As of late September 2025, Linus Torvalds removed all Bcachefs code from the Linux Kernel, beginning with version 6.18.
+As of late September 2025, Linus Torvalds has removed all Bcachefs code from the Linux Kernel, beginning with version 6.18.
 It is now available as an external module.

 Features

 Bcachefs is a copy-on-write (COW) file system for Linux-based operating systems.
 Features include caching, full file-system encryption using the ChaCha20 and Poly1305 algorithms, native compression via LZ4, gzip and Zstandard, snapshots, CRC-32C and 64-bit checksumming.
 It can span block devices, including in RAID configurations.

 Earlier versions of Bcachefs provided all the functionality of Bcache, a block-layer cache system for Linux, with which Bcachefs shares about 80% of its code.
 As of December 2021, the block-layer cache functionality has been removed.

 On a data structure level, bcachefs uses B-trees like many other modern file systems, but with an unusually large node size defaulting to 256 KiB.
 These nodes are internally log-structured, forming a hybrid data structure, reducing the need for rewriting nodes on update.
 Snapshots are not implemented by cloning a COW tree, but by adding a version number to filesystem objects.

 The COW feature and the bucket allocator enables a RAID implementation which is claimed to not suffer from the write hole nor IO fragmentation.
 On the other hand, the bucket allocator necessitates the use of a copying garbage collector for dealing with mostly-empty buckets.